tuethu/IBM-Data-Science-Course/Course 7_Data Analysis with Python/Module 5_Model Evaluation/Readme.md

 ![Ridge Regression](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%207_Data%20Analysis%20with%20Python/Module%205_Model%20Evaluation/Ridge%20Regression.png)

-- You should use ridge regression when there is a strong relationship among the independent variables to prevent overfitting.
+- You should use ridge regression when there is a strong relationship among the independent variables to <ins>prevent overfitting</ins>

 - Ridge regression controls the magnitude of polynomial coefficients by introducing a hyperparameter, alpha.